Income Tax Act 2007

 Illustration for Income Tax Act 2007

 When you transfer high-priced livestock as part of a relationship property settlement, it affects your taxes.
 You treat the transfer as if you sold the livestock and the other person bought it for the same amount you originally paid.
-The other person is also treated as if they bought the livestock on the same day you did.
-You need to work out the value of the livestock at the end of the year you transferred it, using the original cost and reducing it by a certain percentage, which is explained in section EC 34(2).
-If you had chosen a specific method to value the livestock, the other person is treated as if they made the same choice, and they calculate the reduction using section EC 34(3).
+The other person is considered to have acquired the livestock on the same day you did.
+You need to work out the value of the livestock at the end of the year it was transferred, taking into account its original cost and how much it has depreciated, as set out in section EC 34(2).
+If you had chosen a specific method to value the livestock, the other person is also considered to have made that choice, and the reduction in value is calculated according to section EC 34(3).
+If you did not choose a specific method, the other person can choose a method, but only if you acquired the livestock in the same year it was transferred, using the methods in section EC 34(2) and (3).

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.